Politics and technology: The digital public sphere

 "A portion of the public sphere is constituted in every conversation in which private persons come together to form a public.
-They are then acting neither as business or professional people conducting their private affairs, nor as legal consociates subject to the legal regulations of a state bureaucracy and obligated to obedience.
+They are then acting neither as business or professional people conducting their private affairs nor as legal consociates subject to the legal regulations of a state bureaucracy and obligated to obey.
 Citizens act as a public when they deal with matters of general interest without being subject to coercion; thus with the guarantee that they may assemble and unite freely, and express and publicize their opinions freely."

-Howard Rheingold states that, "There is an intimate connection between informal conversations, the kind that take place in communities... and the ability of large social groups to govern themselves without monarchs or dictators."
+Howard Rheingold states that "There is an intimate connection between informal conversations, the kind that takes place in communities... and the ability of large social groups to govern themselves without monarchs or dictators."
 Rheingold and others have gone on to argue that virtual spaces created through the Internet and related information and communications technologies have led to the emergence of a new type of digital public sphere.
 Some scholars have conceptualized this alternately as a virtual public sphere or a networked public sphere, while still others have similarly described what they call a networked society or networked publics.
 Essentially, these new virtual spaces can be used in much the same way as traditional, offline spaces: that is, as a "free space" to discuss and debate ideas of public importance.
 Just as the public sphere is a combination of "every conversation in which private persons come together to form a public", the digital public sphere also comprises all forms of new media—such as chat rooms, website comment sections, and social media—in which private citizens engage in discourse as a public.
 Virtual spaces may overlap or interact with offline spaces as well, forming what has been called "hybrid networks".

 Scholars argue that social media affords increasing opportunities for political discourse and mobilization within the digital public sphere.
 Research has shown that increased use of social media correlates with increases in certain types of political engagement and participation.
 Rabia Karakaya Polat, a politics and technology scholar, finds that the Internet leads to a more informed and better society.
 The Internet enables information to be dispersed at an increased rate, compared to traditional means, at little cost.
 For most users, the amount of information can be helpful to understand various political atmospheres but can also overwhelm users.
 The digital public sphere thus has the potential to enliven democratic culture and enhance the ability of citizens to challenge the political and economic power of governments and corporations, such as through online protests, activism campaigns, and social movements.
 Other scholars have highlighted, alongside economic globalization, the role of Internet technologies in reaching across national borders to contribute to a growing transnational public sphere.